microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aro/aro_dc_vanilla_arm_template/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) deployed on [Azure Red Hat OpenShift (ARO)](https://docs.microsoft.com/azure/openshift/intro-openshift) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this guide, you will have an ARO cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.
+By the end of this scenario, you will have an ARO cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.

 > **NOTE: Currently, Azure Arc-enabled PostgreSQL is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.